Governikus/AusweisApp/docs/sdk/android.rst

-Send command
+Transmit command
-""""""""""""
+""""""""""""""""
-In order to send a JSON command to the |AppName| SDK, you need to invoke the **send** function of your instance of **IAusweisApp2Sdk**.
+In order to send a JSON command to the |AppName| SDK, you need to invoke the **transmit** function of your instance of **IAusweisApp2Sdk**.
 For this command to be processed by the SDK you need to supply the session ID which you have previously received.
 The listing below shows an example.